Man killed after vehicle rolls over in Albion

 A 37-year-old man was killed Saturday afternoon after crashing a vehicle on Benton Road in Albion, police said.

-The sheriff’s office said both vehicle speed and alcohol were believed to be factors in the fatal crash.
+The sheriff’s office said both vehicle speed and alcohol were believed to be factors in the fatal crash, which occurred about a half-mile from Brown’s home, according to Lt.
+Chris Read of the sheriff’s office.

 Sheriff’s deputies responded to the single-vehicle rollover at 4:25 p.m.
 Saturday and found the vehicle had veered over into a dirt shoulder before coming back onto the road and rolling over several times.
 Brown and two dogs in the Toyota were ejected from the vehicle, police said.